PedroH-Lopes/binary-search-java/README.md

 # Binary Search in Java

 This project implement the Binary Search algorithm in Java.
-This was made as part of my stuides about algorithms.
+This was made as part of my studies about algorithms.

 ## How to Run